Maria-Yasin/Projects/README.md

 Tasks
 - Using a Naive Bayes classifier and the OneHotEncoder and OrdinalEncoder packages from scikit-learn assess the performance of these encodings using a 50:50 split of the data (i.e. use 50% of the data for testing).

-- The performance assessment should be done multiple times and an average result reported.

 - Repeat the assessment from Task 1 using the CatBoost Encoder.

 - Repeat the tests on the three encoder classifier combinations considered in Tasks 1 and 2 but with the encoders fitted after splitting the data into train and test sets.
 The encoders should be fitted on the training data only.